 It’s easy to see how some individuals can get into trouble with the law over marijuana since the rules are changing.
 Just a small difference in the amount that is in your possession can change this from a civil violation to a misdemeanor.
 That is why it’s vital to have someone on your side to help you through any marijuana charges.
 Getting professional assistance from a lawyer familiar with handling marijuana cases like yours can go a long way towards achieving a beneficial outcome.

-Do you need an experienced attorney that understands the marijuana laws in Rhode Island?
-Contact the office of S. Joshua Macktaz, Esq today to discuss your situation and options available to you.
+Not all attorneys are the same.
+Not even close, so hiring the right attorney with a track record of success is essential to reach best results.
+If you need and experienced Rhode Island Marijuana Attorney contact the office of S. Joshua Macktaz, Esq today to discuss your situation and options available to you.
 You don’t have to try to handle this alone.
 Our professional staff can help you in creating a plan on how best to move forward to work towards protecting your future.